sirtiza34/SOC_Functional_Thresholds_India_Analysis/README.md

 # SOC_Functional_Thresholds_India_Analysis

-# A soil organic carbon degradation boundary for India

 This repository reproduces the analytical results related to the Research Paper "---------" in a self-contained Jupyter notebook:

 - **`SOC_Functional_Thresholds_India_Analysis.ipynb`** — the core quantitative pipeline (historical baseline, tiered functional thresholds, literature-threshold benchmarking, and boundary definition).